Rheidol Power Station

 The plant is the largest of its kind in England and Wales.
 Since 1962, the scheme has generated renewable energy by using the rainwater that falls on the surrounding mountains.

-Taziker Industrial were tasked by the plant’s operators, Statkraft Engergy Ltd, to undertake the refurbishment of the turbines and install new oil pipelines to service the equipment.
+Taziker was tasked by the plant’s operators, Statkraft Engergy Ltd, to undertake the refurbishment of the turbines and install new oil pipelines to service the equipment.

 Firstly the turbine room had to be segregated from the plant; to do this we erected screens using Scaffolding and heat shrunk polythene Encapsulation.
 Small holes around the edge of the screens were filled and forced ventilation installed to create a negative air pressure atmosphere, which would draw out all airborne contaminants generated during the cleaning process.